-Learning objective of the course
+Learning Objective of the Course

 Based on the main paper and own literature research the students should be able to discuss an economically relevant issue.
 As part of the assignment the students should demonstrate their ability to work scientifically.
 Furthermore, they need to show a profound understanding of the given study and to relate it to the current literature in the field.
 In particular, students need to be able to explain regression analyses from their study.
 The executive summary as well as the presentation should be well-structured and logically organized.
-Every described aspect should be conducive to readers and listeners understanding.
+Every described aspect should be conducive to readers' and listeners' understanding.
 In the context of a critical evaluation the students should demonstrate their analytic thinking and their ability to identify potential methodological weaknesses of a scientific paper.
 A good and a very good piece of work is characterized by the students ability to develop and communicate own plausible reasoning.

-Composition of the examination
+Composition of the Examination (All Seminars)

 - 1. Written Part:

-- Executive summary: digital version in PDF-format (not needed for Research Seminar as part of studium generale)
+- Executive summary: digital version in PDF-format

 - Slides: digital version in PDF-format

-- 2. Presentation in colloquium:
+- 2. Presentation in Colloquium:

 - 15 minutes presentation

-- about 5 minutes discussion, in which the students should be able to show that they are well informed concerning different facets of the topic (includes the ability to give appropriate information in case of questions)
+- Plus about 5 minutes discussion, in which the students should be able to show that they are well informed concerning different facets of the topic (includes the ability to give appropriate information in case of questions)